John Kasay

 John David Kasay (born October 27, 1969) is an American former professional football player who was a kicker for 21 seasons in the National Football League (NFL), primarily with the Carolina Panthers.
 He played college football for the Georgia Bulldogs and was selected by the Seattle Seahawks in the fourth round of the 1991 NFL draft.
 Kasay left the Seahawks in 1995 to sign with the expansion Panthers, whom he was a member of for 16 seasons.
 He became the Panthers' all-time leading scorer, while also earning Pro Bowl honors during the 1996 season and making a Super Bowl appearance in Super Bowl XXXVIII.
-Retiring after one season with the New Orleans Saints, Kasay was one of the last remaining active members of the inaugural Panthers team.
+Retiring after one season with the New Orleans Saints, Kasay was the last remaining active member of the inaugural Panthers team.

 Early life

 Kasay attended Clarke Central High School in Athens, Georgia, where he was a soccer standout and football kicker/punter.
 He was an all-state selection with 37 career field goals, including a 54-yarder.